Lost Girls & Love Hotels: Plot

 Margaret spirals down further when Ines reveals to her that she is leaving Japan.
-Following numerous thankless sexual encounters, Margaret finally spots Kazu with his family by chance one day and follows him into a love hotel.
+Following numerous meaningless sexual encounters, Margaret spots Kazu with his family by chance one day and follows him into a love hotel.
 Kazu reprimands Margaret for following him, telling her nothing can happen between them.
 When Margaret insists that she loves him, they have sex one more time before he sends her away, leaving him saddened and conflicted.
-When Margaret returns to her apartment to find an eviction notice, she desperately takes a job as a bar hostess for drunken businessmen, but finds herself uncomfortable and leaves without getting paid.
+When Margaret returns to her apartment she finds an eviction notice.
+She desperately takes a job as a bar hostess for drunken businessmen, but finds herself unable to participate and leaves without getting paid.

-Now homeless and at rock bottom, Margaret runs into Liam's girlfriend Louise, who reveals that Liam had been deported.
-After sharing a drink with Louise, Margaret gets drunk and begins wandering around Tokyo aimlessly at night until she takes notice of a strange man following her and asks him to take her to a love hotel.
-She strips naked and lies on the bed where the stranger ties her up.
+Now homeless and at rock bottom, Margaret is found on the street by Liam's girlfriend Louise, who reveals that Liam has been deported.
+After sharing a drink with Louise, Margaret gets drunk and begins wandering around Tokyo aimlessly at night until she notices a strange man following her.
+She asks him to take her to a love hotel.
+She tells him that she likes to be submissive.
+On his orders she strips naked and lies down, the stranger then tying her hands and feet to the bed.
 When he suggests that he could kill her, she begs him to do it, but Kazu comes into the room to rescue her, having followed her.
+He appears with his hand bandaged and bloody.
 Grateful for being rescued, Margaret decides to start anew by leaving Tokyo.
-On the plane, Margaret notices Tamiko, one of her former students, as her flight attendant and they smile at each other while Tamiko demonstrates safety procedures.
-Margaret calls Kazu to tell him she now understands the symbolism of the "Buddha's womb" and finally feels reborn before saying goodbye for good.
+On the plane, Margaret notices Tamiko, one of her former students, as one of the flight attendants and they smile at each other while Tamiko demonstrates safety procedures before the plane takes off.
+Margaret calls Kazu to tell him she now understands the symbolism of the "Buddha's womb" and finally feels reborn, saying goodbye to him for good.
+During the phone call, we see that his little finger was partially amputated, showing his penitence.